scriptrdotio/howto/cron/create_cron_job.md

 ## Schedule the automatic execution of a script from the workspace

 From the [workspace](https://www.scriptr.io/workspace], select an existing script from the tree view on left-side, or create a new script (click on New Script) and type some instructions.
+Once you script is ready, click on the **⌚chedule** button in the script editor toolbar.

 ![Schedule a script](./images/schedule.png)